Fargo tornado: Casualties

-The remaining six fatalities together were the most tragic losses exacted by the storm, as they all came from a single family.
-In the summer of 1957, Gerald and Mercedes Munson lived at the far eastern edge of Golden Ridge with their seven children; Phyllis, LeRoy, Darwin, Bradley, Jeanette, Lois Ann and Mary Beth, whose ages at the time were 16, 14, 12, 10, 5, 2 and 16 months respectively.
+The remaining six fatalities came from a single family.
+In the summer of 1957, Gerald and Mercedes Munson lived at the far eastern edge of Golden Ridge with their seven children; Phyllis, LeRoy, Darwin, Bradley, Jeanette, Lois Ann and Mary Beth, whose ages at the time were 16, 14, 12, 10, 5, 2, and 16 months respectively.
 On June 20, Gerald was in Bismarck, North Dakota for his job as a truck driver, while Mercedes was also at her job as a bartender.
 LeRoy was babysitting for a neighbor while Phyllis was at home with the younger children.
 That day had also been Mercedes' 36th birthday and she had arranged to leave work early to celebrate her birthday with her children.
-However, the co-worker who was supposed to cover her shift had been running late, and when Mercedes first heard the storm warnings she called home to check on her children.
-Phyllis answered the phone, screaming "Mother, it's hitting!" before the line went dead.
+When Mercedes first heard the storm warnings she called home to check on her children.
+Phyllis answered the phone, yelling for her mother before the call disconnected.

 Mercedes quickly caught a ride across town in an effort to reach her children, only to find her neighborhood in ruins.
 After finding LeRoy unharmed, a neighbor told her to head for a hospital, which she did along with a friend who gave her a ride.
-As the evening progressed the two women went back and forth between the city's two main hospitals, St. John's and St. Luke's, until before long she learned the horrible truth.
-Her family's home had been directly in the path of the tornado, and like most homes in the neighborhood did not have a basement.
-Phyllis and her five younger siblings had tried to take shelter under a table, which provided little shelter when the house collapsed upon them.
+As the evening progressed the two women went back and forth between the city's two main hospitals, St. John's and St. Luke's.
+Before long, she learned the what had happened.
+Her family's home had been directly in the path of the tornado, and like most homes in the neighborhood, did not have a basement.
+Phyllis and her five younger siblings had tried to take shelter under a table when the house collapsed upon them.
 Mercedes first identified Phyllis, Jeanette and Mary Beth in the basement morgue at St. John's hospital, while Lois Ann had been found alive but gravely injured.
-Meanwhile, at St. Luke's she identified Bradley in the morgue, and was informed that Darwin had also survived but like Lois Ann, was also severely injured.
+Meanwhile, at St. Luke's, she identified Bradley in the morgue, and was informed that Darwin had also survived but was also severely injured.
 Mercedes was not allowed to see either of them.
-Darwin died from his injuries just before midnight, while Lois Ann died at 2:30 am the following morning.
+Darwin died from his injuries just before midnight, while Lois Ann died at 2:30 a.m. the following morning.
+Gerald Munson learned the fate of six of his children the morning after the tornado.